 2. Offload details like step-by-step instructions or configurations

 For step-by-step instructions, link to a support (for User-Ed/Comms) or GitBook article, or a PDF.
-For an example of step-by-step instructions to go along with a workspace, see this support article or this PDF example of step-by-step instructions for the Workflows-QuickStart.
-Don't forget to make it very clear in the dashboard how to access these resources!
+For an example of step-by-step instructions to go along with a workspace, see Workflows Quickstart 1 or this Workflows worksheet of step-by-step instructions.
+Make it very clear in the dashboard how to access these resources!

 3. Use whitespace (not horizontal lines) to group information in sections